Classical Languages and Literature

 The major culminates in a Capstone Course, in which students develop and present research which has grown out of their work in the field.
 Majors are encouraged to participate in undergraduate research conferences locally and nationally.
 The Department enables students to become involved in summer research opportunities and encourages all majors to seek internships.

 All Classics majors are encouraged to seek internships and there are many opportunities to do so in the Washington area.
+Classics students have interned at the National Archives, Smithsonian, Library of Congress, and Center for Hellenic Studies, among others.

 Student Societies and Professional Organizations

 Eta Sigma Phi is the national undergraduate Honor Society in Classics founded in 1914 at the University of Chicago.
 The University of Maryland's chapter, Zeta Nu, was established in 1994.
 Students are invited to join in the spring semester.
-To qualify, a student must be registered in a 3xx- or 4xx-level Greek or Latin course, must have at least a "B+" average in all language courses, and an overall GPA of "B" or better.
+To qualify, a student must have completed or be registered in a 3xx- or 4xx-level Greek or Latin course, must have at least a "B+" average in all language courses, and an overall GPA of "B" or better.

 Scholarships and Financial Assistance